nomi-san/parsec-vdd/README.md

 ![Alt text](https://i.imgur.com/C74IRgC.png)

-If you have enabled "Privacy Mode" in Parsec Host settings, please disable it and clear the connected display configruations in the following Registry path.
+If you have enabled "Privacy Mode" in Parsec Host settings, please disable it and clear the connected display configurations in the following Registry path.

 ```
 HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\GraphicsDrivers\Connectivity